 But, is it up to you and me?

 If a non-Christian wishes to celebrate the holidays with lights, gifts, gathering and merry making, that’s good too.
-(I would be interested to hear how a non-Christian explains the lyrics of popular carols to their children.
-I’d vote for honesty, to tell the children the songs belong to a popular religion that celebrates the birth of their leader at this time of the year, and we sing them because we can’t go to a mall and avoiding them, and they're darn catchy.
-But being able to talk to our children about who Jesus is, in the Christian world as compared to in our faith tradition becomes important, and in my opinion will not only preserve the tradition in both faiths but lead to an increase of mutual respect.)
+(I would be interested to hear how a non-Christian explains the lyrics of familiar carols to their children.
+I’d vote for honesty, to tell the children the songs belong to a traditional religion that celebrates the birth of their leader at this time of the year, and we sing them because we can’t go to a mall and avoiding them, and they're darn catchy.
+But being able to talk to our children about who Jesus is, in the Christian world as compared to in our faith tradition becomes necessary, and in my opinion, will not only preserve the culture in both faiths but lead to an increase of mutual respect.)

 Here’s the real problem…the Mall.

 "Because gift-giving and many other aspects of the Christmas festival involve heightened economic activity among both Christians and non-Christians, the holiday has become a significant event and a key sales period for retailers and businesses.
 The economic impact of Christmas is a factor that has grown steadily over the past few centuries in many regions of the world."
 Wikipedia

 There is something about this time of year that makes us want to celebrate, gather with friends, express good will, and enjoy family.
 Luckily, in my faith tradition, whether you do that with a menorah, a Christmas tree, carols, or a quiet vigil of prayer, it doesn’t matter.
 There is no command to celebrate life one way or the other, so we are free to do it this way or that way.